 All care workers will be trained to a minimum level of QCF level 2 which equips them with the skills to provide enhanced care.
 Qualified nurses attend training to ensure all professional requirements are met.
 Supplemental training is available to cover specific care needs such as dementia.

-Communicating about dementia with loved ones and a younger generation
+Communicating about dementia with a younger generation

 Identifying symptoms of dementia and offering positive support